aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/deploy-batch-pipeline/execute-beam-emr.md

 1. We first need to download the Jar file of the pipeline to the EMR cluster.
 Execute the command **DownloadJarFile** that you can find in the output section of the CloudFormation template.
 The command looks something like this:

 	{{< highlight plain >}}
-aws s3 cp --recursive --exclude '*' --include 'amazon-kinesis-analytics-beam-taxi-consumer-1.0-SNAPSHOT.jar' 's3://«Bucket name»/target/' .
+aws s3 cp ...
 {{< /highlight >}}

-1. You can then submit the pipeline job with the command **StartBeamApplication** from the output section of the CloudFormation template
+1. You can then submit the Beam pipeline for execution on the Flink cluster.
+Copy the **StartBeamApplication** command from the output section of the CloudFormation template and execute it on the EMR cluster.

 	{{< highlight plain >}}
-flink run -p 8 amazon-kinesis-analytics-beam-taxi-consumer-1.0-SNAPSHOT.jar --runner=FlinkRunner --awsRegion=«Region name» --source=s3 --inputS3Pattern=s3://«Bucket name»/historic-trip-events/*/*/*/*/* --outputBoroughs=true
+flink run -p 8 amazon-kinesis-analytics-beam-taxi-consumer-1.0-SNAPSHOT.jar ...
 {{< /highlight >}}

 1. When the pipeline is running, you can track the progress in the Flink dashboard